zhengchang907/open-liberty-on-aks/javaee-app-lg-sample/README.md

 An Azure resource group is a logical group in which Azure resources are deployed and managed.

 Create a resource group called *java-liberty-project* using the [az group create](/cli/azure/group#az_group_create) command  in the *eastus* location.
-This resource group will be used later for creating the ACR instance, the AAG, and the AKS cluster.
+This resource group will be used later for creating the ACR instance and the AKS cluster.

 ```azurecli-interactive
 RESOURCE_GROUP_NAME=java-liberty-project